MrJoy/base_image_factory/README.md

 ### TEAK_SERVICE

-The Base Image configures systemd to provide a TEAK_SERVICE environment variable to all systemd services with names starting with `fb-`.
+The Base Image configures systemd to provide a TEAK_SERVICE environment variable to all systemd services with names starting with `teak-`.
 By default TEAK_SERVICE will be set to the name of the base image AMI.
 In non-AMI environments, TEAK_SERVICE will be set to "unknown".
-To modify this create a configuration file in /etc/systemd/system/fb-.service.d/ with the contents
+To modify this create a configuration file in /etc/systemd/system/teak-.service.d/ with the contents

 ```
 [Service]
 Environment="TEAK_SERVICE={{service_name}}"
 ```

-### fb-init.target
+### teak-init.target

-The Base Image provides fb-init.target, which will not be active until all services provided by the Base Image are available.
-Downstream services should set `After=fb-init.target` in their unit configurations.
+The Base Image provides teak-init.target, which will not be active until all services provided by the Base Image are available.
+Downstream services should set `After=teak-init.target` in their unit configurations.

 ### Fluentd